RishabhSinghal04/Online_Retail_2009-2011/README.md

 - Cascading slicers (Year, Quarter, Month, Day) with a clear-all button for precise drill-down
 - Flowchart-style revenue decomposition from region through year, quarter, month to day granularity
 - Bubble Map displaying each location’s revenue as proportional-sized bubbles
-- Treemap view for at-a-glance regional revenue shares
+- Tree Map view for at-a-glance regional revenue shares

 ## Tools and Technologies